CollegeFootballRisk/Risk/documentation/DEVIATIONS.md

   - /team/players
     > The only difference is the presence of the 'id' tag.
 It is not important and can be disregarded.

+  - /*
+    > We use rgba values rather than hex values